The Art of Asking Effective Questions

 - “Can you clarify what we’ve just discussed concerning the root cause?”

-Close-ended questions result in a “yes” or “no” or short response from the coachee.
-This type of questioning is helpful when trying to gain closure to a discussion or to lead to a decision point.
+Asking close-ended questions is helpful when trying to gain closure to a discussion or to lead to a decision point.

 - “Are there any more issues to be discussed?”